brunetton/nemo-actions/README.md

   - `bundle install` (this will install Ruby dependencies)
   - link or put files to `~/.local/share/nemo/actions/`
   - restart nemo (`nemo -q`)

+### Other dependencies

+  - Imagemagick (`apt install imagemagick`) to use images resizing
+  - ffmpeg (`apt install ffmpeg`) to use video tools
+  - sox (`apt install sox`) to use wavs concatenation tools
+  - lame (`apt install lame`) to use audio conversions tools
+  - flac (`apt install flac`) to use flac compression tools
+  - pdfimages (`apt install poppler-utils`) to use PDF images extraction tools
+  - pdf_repair (`apt install gpdf`) to use PDF file repairing tools
+  - pdf2djvu (`apt install pdf2djvu`) to use PDF to DJVU conversion tool

+All in one:

+    apt install imagemagick ffmpeg sox lame flac poppler gpdf pdf2djvu

 ## DEBUG